bootdotdev/blog/content/cryptography/very-basic-intro-to-hash-functions-sha-256-md-5-etc.md

 ## Disclaimer

 On the steps where I convert from English to binary, and from binary to English, I followed no pattern.
-Don’t let that confuse you.
-There are many [different ways to convert binary data to English](/bitcoin/base64-vs-base58-encoding/) and back, I just didn’t want to get hung up on that in this article.
+Don't let that confuse you.
+There are many [different ways to convert binary data to English](/bitcoin/base64-vs-base58-encoding/) and back, I just didn't want to get hung up on that in this article.